This post may contain affiliate links. Please see my disclosure policy for more details.

 8. Border Village

 Half an hour east of Eucla, at the checkpoint between Western Australia and South Australia, is Border Village Roadhouse.
-Here you can stay overnight in standard motel rooms, family rooms, cabins and backpacker rooms, or at the caravan and camping sites.
+There’s a variety of accommodation types on offer here.

 Facilities at Border Village Roadhouse